dfreniche/ocp-java8-notes/8 - IO.md

 ## Reading from the keyboard: "new" way

-- since Java 6
+- since Java 6.
+New way... 🤔
 - `Console` singleton class
-- Console can be null
+- `Console` can be null!

 ```java
 Console console = System.console();